-Some doctors believe that having psoriasis or psoriatic arthritis can increase people’s risk of some cancers, though more research is needed to establish the link.
+Research suggests that having psoriasis can increase people’s risk of developing certain cancers.
+However, more research is necessary to fully establish the link.

 Psoriasis is a chronic autoimmune disease that causes the skin to reproduce more rapidly than usual.
-The abnormal growth causes red, scaly patches to form on the surface.
+The abnormal growth typically causes skin discoloration and scaly patches to form on the skin.

 This article further explores psoriasis and its potential link to cancer.